smartcontractkit/chainlink/docs/CONFIG.md

 ### BlockBackfillDepth<a id='EVM-BlockBackfillDepth'></a>
+:warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._

 ```toml
 BlockBackfillDepth = 100
 ```
+BlockBackfillDepth specifies the number of blocks before the current HEAD that the log broadcaster will try to re-consume logs from.

 ### BlockBackfillSkip<a id='EVM-BlockBackfillSkip'></a>
 ```toml
 BlockBackfillSkip = true
 ```
+BlockBackfillSkip enables skipping of very long backfills.

 ### ChainType<a id='EVM-ChainType'></a>
 ```toml
 ChainType = 'Optimism' # Example
 ```
+ChainType is automatically detected from chain ID.
+Set this to force a certain chain type regardless of chain ID.

 ### EIP1559DynamicFees<a id='EVM-EIP1559DynamicFees'></a>
 ```toml